augustin-laurent/TFT_Leaderboard/README.md

 ## Environment Variables

 To initialize the project, you need to fill out the [`.env.local`] file with the necessary environment variables.
-Rename [`.env.local.example`] to [`.env.local`] file in the root directory of your project and add the following variables:
+Rename [`.env.local.example`] to [`.env.local`] file in the root directory of your project and fill the following variables:

 ```
 # Riot API Key